top of page

 Prompt

-Read our monthly prompt, and craft your story (350 words max) in response.
+Read our monthly prompt, and craft your story using 350 words or less.
 New prompts are released on the 1st of every month.

 Abstract design featuring a black vertical and horizontal line meeting at a central point within a rounded rectangle.